Meet Our Fellows

 Swati Patel Varshney, MD:

 Swati received her undergraduate degree in the Sanskrit language from The University of Texas at Austin.
 Prior to medical school, she spent one year studying Ayurveda, Indian holistic medicine.
 She attended medical school at the University of Texas Southwestern Medical Center in Dallas and then moved to Boston where she completed residency in Internal Medicine at Boston Medical Center.
-She then worked as a hospitalist at Boston Medical Center for one year prior to starting her Infectious Disease Fellowship at the same instituation.
+She then worked as a hospitalist at Boston Medical Center for one year prior to starting her Infectious Disease Fellowship at the same institution.
 She is interested in Antimicrobial Stewardship.
-Outside of medicine, she enjoys reading fantasy books with her book club, spending time with friends and family, and travelling.
+Outside of medicine, she enjoys reading fantasy books with her book club, spending time with friends and family, and traveling.

-Ghulam Karim Khan:
+Ghulam Karim Khan, MD:

 Leah Harvey received her undergraduate degree in public health from Johns Hopkins University.
 Prior to medical school, she worked in clinical research, focusing on the transmission, prevention, and screening for HIV and sexually transmitted infections in marginalized communities and resource-limited settings.
 She went on to earn a Master of Public Health degree from the Johns Hopkins Bloomberg School of Public Health, focusing on infectious disease epidemiology with an additional certificate in humanitarian assistance and disaster relief.
 She completed medical school at Michigan State University and residency in internal medicine at Boston Medical Center, where she was a member of the HIV pathway.
 She will be a combined Infectious Disease and Addiction Medicine Fellow at BMC.
 She is interested in addressing the infectious sequelae associated with injection drug use, particularly HIV and viral infections, and in optimizing treatment strategies and care delivery models to address health disparities and reach vulnerable patients.
 Outside of medicine, she enjoys hiking, traveling, and cooking.

 Angela is originally from Atlanta, Georgia, and journeyed to New England for the first time for undergrad at Smith College.
 She then went to med school at Tulane University, where she obtained both an MD and MPH in tropical medicine.
 During residency at Brown University Internal Medicine, she researched barriers to HIV care in people who inject drugs in western Ukraine.
-She is interested in continued work in global health, both internationally and in the immigrant/refugee communities in Boston.
-In her free time, Angela likes baking, road trips with her husband, and obsessing over her dogs.